The Rank Enumeration of Certain Parabolic Non-Crossing Partitions: Preliminaries

 \begin{remark} We may view the elements of $\NC_{n;t}^{(m)}$ as certain non-crossing partitions on an annulus.
 To that end, we place $t$ nodes, labelled by $1,2,\ldots,t$, on the inner boundary of an annulus (in clockwise order), and $mn-t$ nodes, labelled by $t{+}1,t{+}2,\ldots,mn$, on the outer boundary (in clockwise order, too).

 Given an $m$-divisible partition $\pi$, we inscribe the convex hulls of the blocks of $\pi$ on this annulus.
 If none of these convex hulls touches the inner boundary more than once, then $\pi$ is in fact a $t$-partition.
 Modelling the non-crossing condition, however, is a bit more intricate.
 One requirement, certainly, is that no two convex hulls intersect in their interior.
 The other requirement is the following: if $B$ is a non-singleton block containing the node $i$ for $i\in[t]$, let $j$ be the smallest node in $B\setminus\{i\}$.
 This block casts a shadow on the nodes $t{+}1,t{+}2,\ldots,j{-}1$ which is impenetrable for blocks containing $i'$ for $i<i'\leq t$.
+Indeed, if we suppose that there is a block $B'$ containing $i'$ and $j'\in\{t{+}1,t{+}2,\ldots,j{-}1\}$, then the blocks $B$ and $B'$ would violate the non-crossing condition for $t$-partitions.

 \newcounter{lab}